josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🕸️_Information_Environments/🩸_Genocide_Denialism/🍉_Palestine/🪨_May_Their_Names_Never_Be_Erased/README.md

 🐍 🩸 🍉 🕯️ 🧿 — This node sits within the Ouroborotic Violence constellation, where recursion and denialism meet witness and archival ethics.

+*Follow the evidence:*

+- [📰: Haartez: “Behind the Numbers
+The Truth About Gaza's Death List”](https://www.haaretz.com/gaza/2026-02-24/ty-article-static/.premium/behind-the-numbers-the-truth-about-gazas-death-list/0000019c-756b-d759-a7bf-fffba5a50000)

 ---

 ## ✨ Stardust